-There are three components to the Open Space Planning Framework and each component is essential in developing a well planned, designed and managed open space network (Table 2).
+There are three components to the Open Space Planning Framework and each component is essential to ensuring an adequate supply of open spaces, and to developing a well planned, designed and managed open space network for existing and new communities.

-Open space provision standards The provision standards relate to both the quantity of open space and its accessibility, which are traditionally the primary two measures used in open space planning.
-Open space quantity standards relate to the amount of open space required for the purpose of 'passive' and 'active' recreation.
-The accessibility standards guide the appropriate spatial distribution of open space in terms of the distance a resident is expected to travel to different open space types.
-Open space classification system The classification system identifies the core open space types and categorises them into a hierarchy.
-The classification system also defines the function of each open space, its benefit to the community, land characteristics and settlement type.
-Open space design guidelines As an action of this strategy, Council will develop Open Space Design Guidelines.
-The guidelines will inform the future planning, design and construction of open spaces and sport and recreation facilities.
+1 Open space provision standards Provision standards relate to both quantity of open space and its accessibility and are traditionally the primary two measures used in open space planning.
+Open space quantity standards relate to the amount of open space required for the purpose of 'passive' and 'active' open space.
+The accessibility standard is used to guide appropriate spatial distribution of open spaces in terms of the distance a resident is expected to travel to different open space types.
+2 Open Space Classification System The classification system identifies the core open space types and categorizes them into a hierarchy.
+Desired levels of service for open space hierarchy is attached as Appendix A. The classification system also defines the function of each open space, its benefit to the community, land characteristics and settlement type.
+3 Open Space Design Guidelines The development of Open Space Design Guidelines currently being developed will guide the future planning, design and construction of open spaces, sport and recreation facilities.